-REQUEST FOR APPOINTMENT he following findings and determinations are ma .
-There is a clear and convincing need to appo indicate proposed limits of the warrant): [501.603-3(b)(1)(ii)] The nominee contracting officer is: .
-The nominee contracting officer will occupy execution of procurement contracts and/or n The nominee's attached Personal Qualifications nodifications, sales agreements, or leases: • ining meet the established GSA minimum ience requirements and requires scheduling qualifications for training and experience, .
-The nominee's knowledge of the Federal Acq Executive Orders, and regulations affecting p appointment. • .
-The nominee's business acumen, judgment, ch aracter, reputation, and ethics are found.
-7. The nominee is well qualified for the appoint SUPERVISOR'S SIGNATURE TYPED NAME AND TITLE CONTRACTING ACTIVITY DATE WARRANT BOARD MEMBERS TYPED NAME AND TITLE SIGNATURES ACTION DATE CONCUR DISAPPROVE · CONCUR DISAPPROVE ☐ CONCUR ☐ DISAPPROVE
+REQUEST FOR APPOINTMENT ne following findings and determinations are made under the applicable laws and regulations: [501.603-3(b)(1)(ii)] .
+The nominee contracting officer is: · · · · · · · · · · · · · · · · · · · .
+The nominee contracting officer will occupy t execution of procurement contracts and/or m .
+The nominee's attached Personal Qualifications odifications, sales agreements, or leases: ag and ning meet the established GSA minimum ence requirements and requires scheduling • experience, .
+The nominee's knowledge of the Federal Acqu Executive Orders, and regulations affecting pr appointment. .
+The nominee's business acumen, judgment, cha racter, reputation, and ethics are found. .
+The nominee is well qualified for the appointm UPERVISOR'S SIGNATURE TYPED NAME AND TITLE CONTRACTING ACTIVITY DATE WARRANT BOARD MEMBERS TYPED NAME AND TITLE SIGNATURES ACTION DATE CONCUR DISAPPROVE CONCUR DISAPPROVE CONCUR DISAPPROVE